sbuck0/CheapFlightOptions/README.md

 ## How to Use:

-In a directory that you want the application to be located write the following commmands.
+In a directory that you want the application to be located write the following commmands that are in bold.

+The command below clones the entire repository into your local computer.

+### `git clone git clone https://github.com/sbuck0/CheapFlightOptions.git`

+The command below starts the application in your default browser.

 ### `npm start`

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.